GUIDE

 For most families, these two teethers complement each other rather than compete.
 Sophie is the toy your baby bonds with at home.
 The Nananubs is the workhorse you throw in the bag and replace without guilt.

-If you're tracking feeding patterns during teething — which is useful because teething often disrupts appetite and sleep — tinylog makes it easy to log feeds, note fussiness, and spot changes over time.
+If you're tracking feeding patterns during teething — which is useful because teething often disrupts appetite and sleep — Tinylog makes it easy to log feeds, note fussiness, and spot changes over time.

 Related Guides